abinit/abinit/doc/tutorial/eph4isotc.md

 in correspondence of **band-crossings**.
 This is expected since SKW is a Fourier-based approach and band-crossing leads to a non-analytic behaviour of the signal that cannot be faithfully reproduced with a finite number of Fourier components.
-Fortunately, these crossings are relatively far from the Fermi level and they do not enter into play in the computation of superconducting properties.
+Fortunately, these band crossings are relatively far from the Fermi level hence they do not enter into play in the computation of superconducting properties.

 !!! tip